Unfortunately, this issue has been affecting multiple users of the app since August 2018.

 Therefore, it is not possible to update devices running the legacy Oxygen ROM using Oxygen updater.

-This app only supports the OnePlus devices listed at the website or in the settings of the app.
+This app only supports the OnePlus phones listed at the website and in the settings of the app.

 No, you cannot root your device with this app.